cf-platform-eng/isv-ci-toolkit/tasks/install-ksm/README.md

   * Compute Viewer
   * Security Admin
   * Create Service Accounts
-  * Service Account Key Admin
+  * Storage HMAC Key Admin
   * Delete Service Accounts
   * Storage Admin
 * A PKS cluster configuration (could be our own custom config schema OR the PKS schema for a plan)